BramWijnants/Weerstation-Bram/README.md

 <a name="code"></a>
 ## 4. Code

 The code is built and uploaded to the microcontroller using the PlatformIO extension in VSCode.
-See `src/main.cpp` for the code running on the microcontroller.
+See `Weerstation Bram/src/main.cpp` for the code running on the microcontroller.